hisasue/ocp_advanced_deployment_assignment/README.md

 ## Multitenancy

-* In this section the script:
+* In this section setup.sh:
   * Creates users Amy, Andrew, Brian and Betty
   * Labels Amy and Andrew client=alfa
   * Labels Brian and Betty client=beta